 “I’ve been working on Texas transportation coverage for 15 years,” stated Jay Blazek Crossley, government director of Farm & City, a nonprofit spearheading a road safety marketing campaign known as Vision Zero Texas.
 “I am bowled over and pressured approximately the progress we are making.”

-“If you study just youngsters who’re walking and cycling, greater youngsters are harm or killed on 30-mile-an-hour streets than any other form of the avenue,” stated Blazek Crossley.
-House Bill 1287, filed by using country Rep. Celia Israel, D-Austin, would lower the rate limit on roads that in any other case don’t have marked velocity limits from 30 miles in line with an hour to 25.
+“If you study just youngsters who’re walking and cycling, more youngsters are harmed or killed on 30-mile-an-hour streets than on any other form of the avenue,” stated Blazek Crossley.
+House Bill 1287, filed by using country Rep. Celia Israel, D-Austin, would lower the speed limit on roads that in any other case don’t have marked speed limits from 30 miles in line with hour to 25.